-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 12.04 9/23/2020 Jim Wallace Will this data from the survey be shared with the Army Corps of Engineers preparing the NEPA document?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 12.04 9/23/2020 Jim Wallace of Engineers preparing the NEPA document?
 NEPA does have an environmental justice category that is very specific about the data that will need to be used.
-How will low income communities/communities at risk be identified?
-Background information would be helpful.
-The data will be shared with the Corps.
+How will low income The data will be shared with the Corps.
 As stated above, while the EIR and EIS will be separate documents, DWR is planning for the EIR to include the information required for both CEQA and NEPA.
 As the project proponent, DWR knows that the Corps will be incorporating information from the EIR by reference and this approach will provide the information needed for NEPA compliance.
 The plan is to structure the environmental justice analysis in the EIR based on NEPA requirements, with direct input solicited from the Corps.
-Carrie Buckman 11/5/2020 Responded 12.05 9/23/2020 Jim Wallace The team has been thinking about how the survey would be received.
+Carrie Buckman 11/5/2020 Responded 12.05 9/23/2020 Jim Wallace usage and it has been resisted by large portions of the population because it seemed to be invasive and a duplicate of the Census.
+Unless the survey is presented in a way that makes The team has been thinking about how the survey would be received.
 The strategy is to work with community organizations that have trusted relationships and give them plenty of information so they can speak to it.
 The marketing has been made to be engaging and the language made to be inviting to assure the public how information is being used and why.
 The hope is that folks have several points of contact.
 For example, mail, Facebook, or around the community to make it worthwhile to be involved.
 Finally, the intent is that the results of the survey will be helpful to others in a variety of ways as well, and so would be appealing to send out.
 It would be helpful for the SEC members to try to push the survey out, as well.
-Genevieve Taylor 11/5/2020 Responded 12.06 9/23/2020 Douglas Hsia Will the survey be pushed out to Elk Grove?
-There is a large Chinese population in Elk Grove.
+Genevieve Taylor 11/5/2020 Responded 12.06 9/23/2020 Douglas Hsia Chinese population in Elk Grove.
 The goal is to reach anyone that is somehow connected to the Delta.
 We will include Elk Grove in our outreach.
 Zip codes are also included in the survey, so we can identify who is responding from what zip codes.
 That demographic information will be very important in determining what kinds of representation we have achieved through the survey.
 Genevieve Taylor 11/5/2020 Responded